learn-co-curriculum/dsc-linear-regression-section-recap-v2-5/README.md

 ## Key Takeaways

 In this section, the nominal focus was on how to perform a linear regression, but the real value was learning how to think about the application of machine learning models to data sets.
 Key takeaways include:
-* The Pearson Correlation (range: -1 -> 1) is a standard way to describe the correlation between two variables
 * Statistical learning theory deals with the problem of finding a predictive function based on data
 * A loss function calculates how well a given model represents the relationship between data values
 * A linear regression is simply a (straight) line of best fit for predicting a continuous value (y = mx + c)